ohthebrave/Netfluxx-Clone/README.md

 ## Development and Setup.

-Fetch data from a external server running JSON DB server.
+Fetch data from a external server running by using a fetch api call.

 'http://www.omdbapi.com/'